Looking for festive St. Patty’s breakfast fare? Try our Green Eggs and Ham menu!

 Heat 1 tablespoon of olive oil in a medium Dutch or oven-proof saucepan with a tight fitting lid over a high flame.
 Season the short ribs with salt and pepper.
 Brown the short ribs on each side, about 2 minutes per side.
 Set aside.
 Pour out the fat, leaving just a thin layer.

 Return the heat to medium-low and add the onions.
 Saute until translucent, about 5 minutes.
 Add the garlic and cook for another 2 minutes.
 Stir in the stout, stock, honey, and soy.
+Put the short ribs back in.
 Bring to a simmer, cover, and cook in the oven for 2 to 2 and a half hours, until the meat is very tender, but not falling off the bone.
 Remove the short ribs to a platter or plate.
 Spoon some of the oil off the top, and taste the sauce for seasoning.
 Pour the sauce over the ribs, and serve.